 Attach the Canvas to the Frame

-Turn the frame upside down and lay the canvas fabric on top of it.
-Be sure it’s evenly on the wood and staple the canvas on the frame in the center of one of the sides.
+Now the frame upside down (if it isn’t already) and lay the canvas fabric on top of it.
+Staple the canvas on the frame in the center of one of the sides.
 Pull the fabric straight across and staple that side down.
 Be sure to pull the canvas tight.
 Now place a staple in each of the two sides remaining.
 With all sides stapled down, add a few more staples, about 2-3″ apart.

 If you don’t have a staple gun you can use a hot glue gun to glue the canvas in place on the frame.